leon-good-life/interview-14-jun-21/README.md

 3. Instead of passing props `<Comp a={a} b={b} c={c} />`, destructering is used: `<Comp {...{a, b, c}} />`.

 4. `styled-components` is used to write CSS and SCSS.

+5. Here is a demo video: https://www.loom.com/share/69dc9d306759421ea7a6d81bed256a5cHere

+6. Here is the link to live demo hosted on AWS: https://main.d2vtnchmuqq1m7.amplifyapp.com/